WasmEdge/docs/docs/embed/quick-start/install.md

 $ go get github.com/second-state/WasmEdge-go/wasmedge@v{{ wasmedge_version }}
 ```

 Now we have set up WasmEdge and WasmEdge Go SDK.
-Next, let's see how to create a Wasm app using Rust and wasmedge-bindgen.
+Next, let's see how to create a WASM app using Rust and wasmedge-bindgen.

 To embed WasmEdge into your host app, you need to install WasmEdge itself and the corresponding WasmEdge's language bindings.